Sirisha-Gutta/githubtest/README.md

 ## Sightly Project for Automation

-The current project is developed using Python
+The current project is developed using Python with selenium

-You can download Python for Windows from the [Here](https://www.python.org/downloads/release/)
+You can download the latest version of Python for Windows from [Here](https://www.python.org/downloads/release/)

 ## Python pip modules needed